bencooling/dev-tooling-examples/README.md

 # react examples

-## common features to all example
+## common features to all examples
 - The source code is assumed to be written in es6 unless the example name is prefixed with `es5-`.
 - npm as build tool
 - webpack for client module bundling
 - babel for compiling es6 source code

-Examples work with the following libraries:
-- webpack
-- webpack-dev-server
-- static-site-generator-webpack-plugin
-- react
-- react-router
-- redux
-- falcor
-- eslint
-- babel

 ## examples